CADemons/Incufridge-Server/incudocs.md

 When you start the program, you'll see a screen which will let you view the current temperature (click the `Update` button).
 The `Get log` button will tell you the current temperature and target temperature and save it to a file with the timestamp.

 Then you can go to the `Console` tab.
 Here you can send individual commands to the incufridge.
-Here are some of my favorites:
+Here are the possible commands:

 * `set temp ##`: set the temperature
 * `createlog`: create a log file